 also contains a high level of antibodies against a variety of

 infectious agents.
-At birth, the lamb does not carry any antibodies
+At birth, the lamb does not have its own antibodies

 because antibodies in the ewe's bloodstream do not cross the

-It is critical that lambs receive colostrum during the first
+It is critical that lambs receive enough colostrum during their first

 cross the intestinal wall and enter the blood stream of the